Mandatory climate-related financial disclosures (CRFD) - How to ensure a complete and robust value chain emissions inventory

-The Australian Treasury concluded the final consultation on mandatory climate-related financial disclosures (CRFD) for Australian businesses in July 2023.
-Our factsheet provides an overview of the disclosure requirements, and the proposed mandates covering both public and private companies, requiring the rapid implementation of climate reporting aligned with international frameworks (TCFD[1], ISSB[2]).
+In January 2024, the Treasury released an exposure draft legislation[1] to introduce mandatory requirements for organisations to disclose their climate-related risks and opportunities.
+Our factsheet provides an overview of the disclosure requirements, and the proposed mandates cover both public and private companies, requiring the rapid implementation of climate reporting aligned with international frameworks (TCFD[2], ISSB[3]).

 To understand who has to comply and when, download our factsheet